mndk0076/mndk0076.github.io/README.md

 ### 3.1.9 Project Reproducible ?

-Yes, I believe once following these build instructions one can easily reproduce this project in a matter of a week’s time.
+Yes, we believe once following these build instructions one can easily reproduce this project in a matter of a week’s time.